AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ---
-title: "How to Build Data Warehouse in Activity Schema with ClickHouse"
+title: "Building Data Warehouse in Activity Schema with ClickHouse"

 date: 2024-04-07